kubernetes/kubernetes/docs/admin/kube-apiserver.md

       --cloud-provider="": The provider for cloud services.
 Empty string for no provider.
       --cors-allowed-origins=[]: List of allowed origins for CORS, comma separated.
 An allowed origin can be a regular expression to support subdomain matching.
 If this list is empty CORS will not be enabled.
       --delete-collection-workers=1: Number of workers spawned for DeleteCollection call.
 These are used to speed up namespace cleanup.
-      --etcd-cafile="": SSL Certificate Authority file used to secure etcd communication --etcd-certfile="": SSL certification file used to secure etcd communication --etcd-keyfile="": SSL key file used to secure etcd communication
+      --enable-swagger-ui[=false]: Enables swagger ui on the apiserver at /swagger-ui --etcd-cafile="": SSL Certificate Authority file used to secure etcd communication --etcd-certfile="": SSL certification file used to secure etcd communication --etcd-keyfile="": SSL key file used to secure etcd communication